Populix/hall-of-fame/README.md

 ---

 ## 🤷‍♂️ **Nice Try**
-For the unsung heroes who burn the midnight oil, fight the weekend blues, and somehow still miss the other categories.
+For the unsung heroes who burn the midnight oil, fight the weekend blues, and somehow still miss the other nomination categories.
 We see you.
 We salute you.
 And we suggest you sleep. 🛌☕

 | **Contributor** | **Commits** | **Lines of Code** | **Impact Rating** 🤦 |
 |------------------|-------------|--------------------|---------------------|